Mostafa-Naguib/printf/README.md

+This is a firs group repository

+Group mempers:
+1- Mostafa Naguib
+2- Mohammed Farid (El Hlawany)

+Subject:
-this is a firs group repository\nGroup mempers:\nMostafa Naguib\nMohammed Farid\nSubject:\nCreate a printf function like a standard liybrary in c language
+Create a printf function like a standard liybrary in c language